CultureAsData-UIUC/is310-spring-2026-group-5/Mass-Digitization-Digital-Libraries/part2-individual/zohra-ai-academic-integrity.md

 ## Oldest Digital Library or Archive
 - Turnitin is one of the earliest digital systems for academic integrity, starting in the late 1990s.
 - It stores student submissions and checks for plagiarism, now also including AI detection features.

-## Newest Digital Library or Archive
-- The AIDE dataset from The Learning Agency Lab is a newer resource.
-- It includes AI-generated and student essays and is designed for research and improving detection models.

 ## Viral Examples
-- AI and plagiarism detection became a hot topic after reports showed big increases in AI-generated student work.
+- AI and plagiarism detection became a hot topic after it showed big increases in AI-generated student work.
 - This led to debates online about fairness, accuracy, and school policies.

 ## Free vs. Proprietary Access
-- Open datasets like MIT Plagiarism Detection and AIDE are free for research.
-- Turnitin and Copyleaks are proprietary and require institutional accounts, focusing on enforcement rather than public access.
+- Turnitinis proprietary and require institutional accounts, focusing on enforcement rather than public access.
+- Copyleaks also operates as a proprietary system, though it provides public-facing tools for testing AI detection, as done as above.